 Yesh Din – Volunteers for Human Rights is an Israeli organization registered as a non-profit in Israel.
-Yesh Din is subject to Israeli law and is served by a volunteer corps and by a professional staff.
-Since it was established in 2005, Yesh Din’s volunteers and staff have worked for structural, long-term improvement to human rights in the Occupied Palestinian Territory (OPT).
-Yesh Din views the occupation as a main source of the violation of the human rights of the Palestinian population and therefore seeks to end it.
-Our name – there is a law – reflects the belief that equitable application of local and international law is an important component in upholding human rights.
+Yesh Din is subject to Israeli law and is served by a volunteer corps and by a professional staff, lawyers and human rights experts.
+Yesh Din was established in 2005 and has since worked to protect the human rights of Palestinians living under Israeli armed forces’ occupation.
+We view the occupation as a main source of the violation of the human rights and therefore seek to end it.

-Yesh Din’s activities focus on the extent of Israel’s implementation of its duty to protect the Palestinian civilians under its armed forces’ occupation.
-These include: criminal accountability of Israeli civilians and members of the Israeli security forces in the West Bank, and human rights violations related to takeover of Palestinian lands and restricting Palestinians’ access to their land.
+Yesh Din’s work focuses focus on law enforcement on settlers and other Israeli civilians; criminal accountability of Israeli security forces personnel in the West Bank suspected of offenses against Palestinians; and human rights violations related to takeover of Palestinian land and restricting Palestinians’ access to their land.

 Yesh Din is an independent, non-partisan organization registered with the Israeli registrar of non-profit organizations.
 To maintain its independence, Yesh Din is careful not to receive direct or indirect donations from Israeli or Palestinian government bodies.
 As an Israeli organization, Yesh Din is obligated under Israeli law to detail donations from foreign governments over NIS 20,000.
 Please click here to view this information in Hebrew.